New report highlights metal hip implant problems

 The latest report, sponsored by the U.S. Food and Drug Administration and conducted in conjunction with academic experts, reviewed all published literature, as well as large orthopedic registries to come up with the most comprehensive overview to date.

-Lead author Dr. Art Sedrakyan of Weill Cornell Medical College in New York City said that while the analysis is preliminary, it indicates that patients implanted with a metal-on-metal device are doubly at risk of requiring a repeat procedure.
+Professor Art Sedrakyan of Weill Cornell Medical College said that while the analysis is preliminary, it indicates that patients implanted with a metal-on-metal device are doubly at risk of requiring a repeat procedure.

 U.S. regulators have asked companies that make metal-on-metal implants for more information about their safety.
 Manufacturers include Zimmer Holdings, DePuy, Wright Medical, Biomet and Smith & Nephew.